sphaero/NatNet2OSCbridge/README.md

 `/skeleton/Jan/Ab Ab -2.34777 0.940245 -0.599119 0.071686 0.996859 0.00257 0.033565`

-The units are floats and can either be in meters of centimeters depending on the recording.
+The units are floats and can either be in meters or centimeters depending on the recording.

 # Build instructions

 This application is build upon [OpenFrameworks](https://github.com/openframeworks/openframeworks).
 In order to build this application you will need openframeworks installed.

 The following steps need to be taken to build the application from git repositories.
+Please note that all these steps require the GNU build tools (make).
+Instructions do not cover Xcode or VisualStudio!

 * 1: clone openframeworks: git clone https://github.com/openframeworks/openframeworks.<br>Follow the [instructions for your platform](https://github.com/openframeworks/openFrameworks/blob/master/INSTALL_FROM_GITHUB.md)
 * 2: clone our ofxNatNet fork to the addons dir: `git clone https://github.com/hku-ect/ofxNatNet.git`